EnhancedNetwork/TOHE-Docs/options/Settings/Neutrals.md

 # <font color="#7f8c8d">🥷 <b>Neutral Roles</b></font>
 ---

 <b>Play for yourself, and eliminate everyone around you.
 Neutrals can win alone, but they can also win with other players.
 Their victory conditions are different from other players.
-Each Neutral player has a unique victory condition.
-If some roles are not on this page, check [Experimental Roles](/options/Settings/Experimental.html), as they may be there for testing/bug fixes.</b><br>
+Each Neutral player has a unique victory condition.</b><br>

 <table>
 <tr>